tmpbci/LJ/README.md

 - Read the Introduction part in this readme.
 - Carefully read all comments in clients examples.
 - Generate at least one point list array (say a square).
-- Feed your point list string to redis server
+- Feed your point list array in string format to redis server.